roqueando/pluvius/README.md

 - [x] model training and ONNX saving
 - [x] create Dockerfile for featurizer
 - [x] create utils for downloading the INMET dataset
+- [x] create a worker pipeline with haskell for preprocessing (enrichment stage)
-- [ ] create a worker pipeline with haskell for preprocessing
+- [ ] create a worker pipeline with haskell for preprocessing (normalizing and vectorizing stage)
 - [ ] create an evaluation API for prediction

 ## 💻 pre-requisites